GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 > While the orientation is the same on every half, it's different between both halves.

 > **Warning**
 > It's recommended to solder the LEDs in at 220º, since they're pretty sensitive to heat.
 Personally I had a hard time keeping it below 270º.
 So my advice would be to solder the first pad on every LED, while trying to be really quick.
-Than solder the second pad on every LED, starting with the first LED.
+Then solder the second pad on every LED, starting with the first LED.
 This way they can cool down in the meantime.